l-aldarondo/Movies-ETL/README.md

 Using the Extract, Transform, Load (ETL) process to create data pipelines.

 ## Background
-The client is interested in developing an algorithm to predict which low budget movies being relesae will become popular so they can buy the movie rights at a lower price.
+The client is interested in developing an algorithm to predict which low budget movies being released will become popular so they can buy the movie rights at a lower price.

 ### Purpose